ForamDeepSlice: A High-Accuracy Deep Learning Framework for Foraminifera Species Classification from 2D Micro-CT Slices: Introduction

 \section{Introduction}

-Paleontology is undergoing a transformative data revolution, catalyzed by the widespread adoption of high-resolution, non-destructive imaging technologies such as micro-Computed Tomography (micro-CT) \citep{knutsen_accelerating_2024, edie_high-throughput_2023}.
-These imaging methods have become indispensable for exploring the internal morphology of fossil specimens, offering unprecedented access to delicate anatomical structures that would otherwise be compromised by traditional mechanical preparation techniques \citep{hermanova_benefits_2020,cunningham_virtual_2014}.
+Paleontology is undergoing a transformative data revolution, catalyzed by the widespread adoption of high-resolution, non-destructive imaging technologies such as micro-Computed Tomography (micro-CT) \cite{knutsen_accelerating_2024, edie_high-throughput_2023}.
+These imaging techniques have become indispensable for exploring the internal morphology of fossil specimens, offering unprecedented access to delicate anatomical structures that would otherwise be compromised by traditional mechanical preparation techniques \cite{hermanova_benefits_2020,cunningham_virtual_2014}.
 However, this technological leap has introduced a significant bottleneck in post-processing: the manual segmentation of fossils from surrounding rock matrices.
-As imaging resolutions increase, the volumetric datasets grow exponentially, making segmentation—especially for low-contrast specimens like calcareous fossils in carbonate-rich matrices—the most labor-intensive and error-prone step in the workflow \citep{edie_high-throughput_2023}.
+As imaging resolutions increase, the volumetric datasets grow exponentially, making segmentation, especially for low-contrast specimens like calcareous fossils in carbonate-rich matrices, the most labor-intensive and error-prone step in the workflow \cite{edie_high-throughput_2023}.

 To address this challenge, the field has increasingly turned to deep learning, a subset of machine learning that excels in automated image analysis.
-Early applications demonstrated that convolutional neural networks (CNNs), particularly U-Net architectures, could segment fossils with accuracies rivaling manual annotation, but in a fraction of the time \citep{knutsen_accelerating_2024, edie_high-throughput_2023, itaki_automated_2020}.
-These breakthroughs have laid the foundation for a broader integration of artificial intelligence (AI) into paleontological research, extending beyond segmentation to include fossil classification and reconstruction, as summarized in Table~\ref{tab:sota_applications_fullwidth}.
+Early applications demonstrated that convolutional neural networks (CNNs), particularly U-Net architectures, could segment fossils with accuracies rivaling manual annotation, but in a fraction of the time \cite{knutsen_accelerating_2024, edie_high-throughput_2023}.

 Building on these foundations, semantic segmentation of microfossils has advanced through hybrid architectures combining U-Net and ResNet, enabling precise segmentation in CT images with IoU scores exceeding 94\%~\cite{hou_semantic_2021} and automated identification and segmentation of microfossils in carbonate rock matrices from MicroCT data~\cite{carvalho_automated_2020}.
 These methods preserve spatial fidelity and support detailed reconstructions essential for paleoenvironmental and geological analyses.